mfeit-internet2/pscheduler-batch/README.md

 # pscheduler-batch
 Batch Runner for pScheduler

-Docs have been moved into the pScheduler documentation.
+The code for this feature and its documentation have been merged into pScheduler.